nissy220/Collatz_problem/README.md

 This project is licensed under the terms of the [MIT license](LICENSE.md).

 ## References
--  [1] Lagarias, Jeffrey C., ed.
-The ultimate challenge: The 3x+ 1 problem.
+-  [1] Lagarias, Jeffrey C., ed. *The ultimate challenge: The 3x+ 1 problem*.
 American Mathematical Soc., 2010.
 -  [2] Kontorovich, Alex V., and Jeffrey C. Lagarias.
-"Stochastic Models for the 3x+ 1 and 5x+ 1 Problems." arXiv preprint arXiv:0910.1944 (2009).
+"Stochastic Models for the 3x+ 1 and 5x+ 1 Problems." *arXiv preprint arXiv:0910.1944 (2009).*
 -  [3] Borovkov, Konstantin Aleksandrovich, and Dietmar Pfeifer.
-"Estimates for the Syracuse problem via a probabilistic model."
-Theory of Probability & Its Applications 45.2 (2001): 300-310.
+"Estimates for the Syracuse problem via a probabilistic model." *Theory of Probability & Its Applications* 45.2 (2001): 300-310.
 -  [4] Roosendaal, Eric.
 "3x+1 Delay Records". http://www.ericr.nl/wondrous/delrecs.html